 Resonate Award recipient for pioneering a CO2 sequestration process that converts a low-value steel-manufacturing by-product into a valuable resource for industry.

 Mika Järvinen is an Associate Professor in the Department of Energy Technology at Aalto University and an Academy of Finland Research Fellow.
 His team’s Resonate Award winning process sequesters CO2 by mineral carbonation using steel slag (a by-product of steelmaking) as raw material.
-Järvinen’s Doctoral student Arshe Said worked as the main researcher on this project.
+Järvinen’s Doctoral student Arshe Said (pictured above right) worked as the main researcher on this project.
 Using waste slag and CO2 flue gas as resources, the team’s process yields high valued precipitated calcium carbonate (PCC), which is useful to many industries.
 Järvinen is a graduate of the Department of Energy Technology at Lappeenranta University of Technology.
 Prior to his postdoctoral studies in the Aalto University, he worked at the Ahlstrom Machinery Corporation as a research engineer.
 In addition to carbon capture and storage by mineral carbonization, Järvinen’s group researches biomass combustion, circulating fluidized bed gasification of waste, and advanced modeling of industrial processes, mainly for energy and metallurgical applications.

 Resonate Award recipient for leveraging nanomaterials to improve the carbon reduction capabilities of smart windows.